MaarifaMaarifa/pacman-helper/README.md

 This can be due to stability issues, especially when a new package release becomes buggy.

 **pacman-helper** provides more options for this kind of scenario, in which you want to pause a package update and also it's dependencies without affecting other programs.
-This is done by checking package's unique dependancies, and printing them out to the console, there after the user can know which dependencies to hold back without breaking
+This is done by checking package's unique dependancies, and printing them out to the console, there after the user can know which dependencies to hold back without breaking their system.
-the system.

 ## usage
 ### **Getting unique dependencies**